matttrent/matttrent.com/src/reading.md

 I have a lot of free time in the last few months, so this list is much longer than it would normally be.

+- __Arnold Bennett,__ [How to Live on 24 Hours a Day](http://amzn.to/2iH06dz).
+A short essay on how not to waste your life.
+If Seneca's _On the Shortness of Life_ is the strategy, this is one flavor of tactics.
 - __Charles Mann,__ [1491](http://amzn.to/2iGYuQW).
 The New World as it actually was.
 Contrary to what is taught in school, Columbus did not land in a sparsely settled, near-pristine wilderness and instead encountered a continent populated by advanced civilizations.
 - __John Vaillant,__ [The Tiger](http://amzn.to/2i9Z50A).
 Tiger in Russia turns man-eater.
 Combo special ops/animal warden team hunts tiger.
 Tiger hunts them.
 Insanity that is Russia.
 Man vs. alpha preditor.
 - __Tim Ferriss,__ [Tools of Titans](http://amzn.to/2ia7rW8).
 Agree or disagrees Ferriss' priorities, he's excellent at distilling things down into actionable life-hacks.
 This is his most wide-reaching book yet.
 Lots of things to apply to your life.